 We all know how hot it gets during the peak of summer in Texas.
 All it takes is two minutes standing outside to start pouring down sweat.
 The heat isn’t only affecting us though, it’s affecting all the plants around us as well, from your landscaping plants to your gardens and the plants you see every day on your way to work.

 What can we do to support our plants through these extreme conditions?

 Cover your soil.
 Make sure that there is no bare soil exposed to the sun.
 This will stimulate fast evaporation and allows the sun to bake it right up, leaving you with a solid dirt brick.
-Cover it with any type of mulch from cheap store bought, leaves left from fall or a hay bale from a local feed store, they all work great.
-When spreading make sure your mulch is at least 2-3 inches deep, the thicker it is the longer it takes for evaporation to happen.
+Cover it with any type of mulch — cheap store-bought, leaves left from fall, or a hay bale from a local feed store — they all work great.
+When spreading, make sure your mulch is at least 2-3 inches deep, the thicker it is the longer it takes for evaporation to happen.

 Plant shade-providing plants.
 Planting annuals that grow well in the summer can help drastically decrease the amount of sun exposure an area is getting.
-Sunflower and okra are great for this as well as many native plants such as Pokeberry, Beautyberry or Turkscap.
+Sunflower and okra are great for this, as well as many native plants such as pokeweed, beautyberry, or Turk’s cap.

-Invest in Rainwater harvesting containers.
-Due to its high acidity, added chemicals like chloramine plus its general hardness, city water can promote dryness and deposit build up.
+Invest in rainwater harvesting containers.
+Due to its high acidity, added chemicals like chloramine, plus its general hardness, city water can promote dryness and deposit build up.
 The more tap water that’s used, the more you will have to water to keep the plants thriving.
-Think about your roof, 1 inch of rainwater on a 2,000 sq ft roof, equals about 1,200 gallons of rainwater.
+Think about your roof: an inch of rainwater on a 2,000 square-foot roof equals about 1,200 gallons of rainwater.
 Imagine how much water you could save!